yukiwukii/nscc-guide/Logging in to NSCC.md

 5. Using the command panel again, open `Remote-SSH: Connect to Host`.
 Click `my_nscc`, enter jumphost password, enter NSCC password.
 6. Wait until VSCode finishes downloading the server into your NSCC account.
 This can take quite a while.
 	- If NSCC decides to die, this is very normal.
 Keep trying until it works.
-	- If it still doesn't work, look at tunnelling.
+	- If it still doesn't work, look into [tunnelling](/SSH%20tunnelling.md).

 If you are successful, congratulations!
 You don't have to log in via terminal (Step 3) anymore.
 From now on, whenever you want to access NSCC, you just need to do step 4.5 (Pressing `Remote-SSH: Connect to Host`).